St. Martin Beach

 The French side of St. Martin is anchored by the town of Marigot, where everything is typically French, including fresh baguettes baked every day and typically French boutiques and shops where everyone speaks, what else?
 French.
 And there are very good French restaurants and cafes.
 Night life at a beach restaurant continues into the wee hours of the morning.
 The Dutch side is anchored by the town of Philipsburg and is chock a block full of stores selling discounted duty-free goods, especially electronics, cameras and jewelry.
 At night, on the Dutch side, the casinos come alive and the air pulses with music from the various night clubs, while neon signs blink in tempo with the beat.
 Music pounds out of the doors onto the street, however this little area is a location in which to keep an eye out for pickpockets and others.
 The French side offers a night life as well, especially around Grand Casse; however, on this side of the island, bars and restaurants comprise the night life, which is quieter, however drinks and dinner can be enjoyed right on the beach, under the stars accompanied by the sounds of the waves as “music to the ears”.

-What to See and Do on St. Martin Island, Caribbean
+What to See and Do on Yacht Charter on St. Martin Island, Caribbean

 Shopping: One of the big activities on St. Martin as a Duty-Free Island is shopping, whether to pick up less expensive electronics than purchased at home, or lovely jewelry at a good value, there is shopping that is quite French in Marigot on the French side and shopping that is so very Dutch in Phillipsburg.
 Enjoy strolling the Boardwalk in Phillipsburg, right on the water, with the main line of shops on the street one block behind the Boardwalk.